jcarver989/suave-viz/README.md

 2.9494573633563905
 ```

-Then we can get a histogram easily:
+Then we can get a histogram easily with:
 `suave example-data/hist.tsv --chart histogram`

 ![histogram](https://raw.githubusercontent.com/jcarver989/suave-viz/master/images/histogram.jpg)